 Peach trees tend to be small enough to fit in any size backyard.
 When the peaches are ripening, you can smell their sweetness several yards away.
-They do require some pruning, to keep the branches productive and reachable, and a bit of thinning the young fruits, so that you get a smaller crop of large pieces, rather than a heavy crop of tiny peaches.
+They do require some pruning–to keep the branches productive and reachable–and a bit of thinning the young fruits in order to get a smaller crop of large pieces rather than a heavy crop of tiny peaches.

 08 of 09

 Fig trees are surprisingly easy to grow, either in the ground or in containers.
 They do not require much pruning and are usually pest free.
-Most fig varieties are only hardy down to USDA Zone 7, but there are a few newer cultivars that are hardier and you could always grow your fig in a container.
+Most fig varieties are only hardy down to USDA hardiness zone seven, but there are a few newer cultivars that are hardier; also, you could always grow your fig in a container.

 If you chose to grow your fig tree in a container and move it indoors for the winter, keep the container small.
 The more confined the roots are, the smaller the top of the tree will remain.
 You will still get plenty of figs and it will be much easier to move about.Continue to 9 of 9 below.

 If you are not ready for the commitment of a tree or shrub, you can still grow delicious melons in your vegetable garden or in containers.
 Melons need a lot of sun and heat.
 They also need a good amount of space.
 They grow on vines that can easily reach 20 ft. or more.
 It is possible to grow melons up on a trellis, but you will need to choose a variety with small fruits.
 Large melons, such as watermelon, become so heavy that they will drop right off the plant.
 However there are plenty of varieties to choose from.